 Merkel brings message of stability to US on farewell visit

-The veteran German leader is expected to discuss the ongoing coronavirus pandemic, the rise of China and a Russian gas pipeline that Washington opposes during her meetings Thursday with Biden, Vice President Kamala Harris and other senior U.S. officials.
+The veteran German leader is expected Thursday to discuss the coronavirus pandemic, the rise of China and a Russian gas pipeline that Washington opposes.
+She will meet with Biden, Vice President Kamala Harris and other senior U.S. officials.

-“In part this is a farewell visit, in part she is signaling continuity and stability in the German-U.S. relationship,” said Johannes Timm, a senior fellow at the German Institute for International and Security Affairs, a think tank in Berlin.
+“In part, this is a farewell visit.
+In part, she is signaling continuity and stability in the German-U.S. relationship,” said Johannes Thimm, a senior fellow at the German Institute for International and Security Affairs, a think tank in Berlin.

-After 16 years dealing with Merkel, many officials in Washington and elsewhere are wondering what course Germany might take after the next election and the long-time chancellor — who has dealt with four U.S. presidents in her time — will seek to reassure them that there won’t be a huge shift, he said.
+After 16 years of dealing with Merkel, many officials in Washington and elsewhere are wondering what course Germany might take after the next election.
+The longtime chancellor — who has dealt with four U.S. presidents in her time — will seek to reassure them that there won’t be a huge shift, Thimm said.

 Merkel's party is leading in polls ahead of Germany's Sept.
 26 election, but the environmentalist Greens and the center-left Social Democrats are also vying to lead a future government.
 While the three parties differ in many policy areas, all are committed to a strong trans-Atlantic relationship.

-One sour note that preceded and outlasted the Trump era of diplomatic discord with Washington has been the thorny issue of a new pipeline bringing natural gas from Russia to Germany.
+One sour note that preceded and outlasted the Trump era of diplomatic discord with Washington has been the thorny issue of a new pipeline taking natural gas from Russia to Germany.

 The United States has long argued that the Nord Stream 2 project threatens European energy security and harms allies in Eastern Europe.
-But Biden recently waived looming sanctions against German entities involved in the project, signaling a possible compromise may be found.
+But Biden recently waived looming sanctions against German entities involved in the project.
+The move angered many Democratic and Republican lawmakers.

+Biden is expected to raise his concerns about the pipeline project when the two leaders speak privately, but the White House was not anticipating any sort of formal announcement to come out of the leaders' talk, according to a senior Biden administration official who briefed reporters ahead of the chancellor's visit.

 Merkel sought this week to dampen expectations for an imminent breakthrough, but she is likely to want to resolve the issue before leaving office.
-“It weights on German-U.S. relations and German-EU relations,” said Timm.
+“It weighs on German-U.S. relations and German-EU relations,” Thimm said.

-While German officials have been unusually coy about which topics will be discussed during the trip, Merkel's spokesman confirmed Wednesday that China will come up.
+While German officials have been unusually coy about which topics will be discussed during the trip, Merkel's spokesperson confirmed Wednesday that China will come up.

 “That can be said with relative certainty,” Steffen Seibert told reporters.
 “This also played an important role at the G-7 summit, where the chancellor and the American president last met.”